On Path diagrams and Stirling permutations: Introduction

+We note that related very general results on branched continued fraction expansions have been recently given by P\'etr\'eolle, Sokal and Zhu~\cite{PSZ2018}.

-Stirling permutations were defined by Gessel and Stanley \cite{GessStan1978}.
-A Stirling permutation $\sigma=\sigma_1\dots\sigma_{2n}$ is a permutation of the multiset $\{1, 1, 2, 2, \dots , n, n\}$ such that for each $i$, $1\le i \le n$, the elements occurring between the two occurrences of $i$ are larger than $i$.
-The name of these combinatorial objects is due to relations with the Stirling numbers, see \cite{GessStan1978} for details.
-Recently, this class of combinatorial objects have generated some interest.
-Bona~\cite{Bona2007} studied the distribution of descents in Stirling permutation.
-Janson~\cite{Jan2008} showed the connection between Stirling permutations and plane-oriented recursive trees and proved a joint normal limit law for the parameters considered by Bona.
+The family of Stirling permutations $\mathcal{Q}$ were introduced by Gessel and Stanley \cite{GessStan1978} in relation to the Stirling numbers of first and second kind and their connection to properties of Eulerian numbers.
+A Stirling permutation $\sigma=\sigma_1\dots\sigma_{2n}\in\mathcal{Q}_n$ is a permutation of the multiset $\{1, 1, 2, 2, \dots , n, n\}$ such that for each $i$, $1\le i \le n$, the elements between the two occurrences of $i$ are greater than or equal to $i$.
+Recently, this class of combinatorial objects have generated some interest: B\'ona~\cite{Bona2007} studied the distribution of descents in Stirling permutation, and Janson~\cite{Jan2008} showed the connection between Stirling permutations and plane-oriented recursive trees, and proved a joint normal limit law for the parameters considered by B\'ona.

-A natural generalization of Stirling permutations on the multiset $\{1, 1, \dots , n, n\}$ is to consider permutations of a more general multiset $\{1^{k}, 2^{k}, \dots, n^{k}\}$, with $k\in\N=\{1,2,\dots\}$.
-We call a permutation of the multiset $\{1^{k} , 2^{k},\dots, n^{k}\}$ a $k$-\emph{Stirling permutation}, if for each $i$, $1\le i \le n$, the elements occurring between two occurrences of $i$ are at least $i$.
-Such generalized Stirling permutations have already previously been considered by Brenti \cite{Brenti1989}, \cite{Brenti1998}, and also by Park~\cite{Park1994b,Park1994a,Park1994c}, albeit under the different name $k$-multipermutations.
-For $k=1$ one obtains ordinary permutations.
-For $k=2$ the class of $2$-Stirling permutations coincides with the ordinary Stirling permutations introduced by Gessel and Stanley.
-Recently, Janson et al.~\cite{JanKuPa2008} studied several parameters in $k$-Stirling permutations, related to the studies~\cite{Bona2007,Jan2008}: they extended the results of~\cite{Bona2007,Jan2008} concerning the distribution of descents and related statistics.
-An important result of~\cite{JanKuPa2008} is the natural bijection between $k$-Stirling permutations and $(k+1)$-ary increasing trees, for $k\ge 1$, which was already known to Gessel (see Park~\cite{Park1994b}).
-The family of $(k+1)$-ary increasing trees, with integer $k\in\N$, includes the well known family of binary increasing trees $k=1$, and also the family of ternary increasing trees, $k=2$.
+A natural generalization of Stirling permutations is to consider the family $\mathcal{Q}(k)$ of permutations of a more general multiset $\{1^{k}, 2^{k}, \dots, n^{k}\}$, with $k\in \{1,2,\ldots\}$, with the restriction that for each $i$, $1\le i \le n$, the elements between two consecutive occurrences of $i$ are greater than $i$, which we call $k$-Stirling permutations.
+Such generalized Stirling permutations have already previously been considered by Brenti~\cite{Brenti1989, Brenti1998}, and also by Park~\cite{Park1994b,Park1994a,Park1994c} under the name of $k$-multipermutations.
+The case $k=1$ corresponds to ordinary permutations $\mathcal{Q}_n(1)=S_n$, and the case $k=2$ corresponds to Stirling permutations $\mathcal{Q}=\mathcal{Q}(2)$.
+Recently, Janson et al.~\cite{JanKuPa2008} studied several parameters in $k$-Stirling permutations, related to the studies~\cite{Bona2007,Jan2008}, extending the results of~\cite{Bona2007,Jan2008} concerning the distribution of descents and related statistics.
+An important result of~\cite{JanKuPa2008} is the natural bijection between $k$-Stirling permutations and $(k+1)$-ary increasing trees, which was already known to Gessel (see Park~\cite{Park1994b}).